LEARN FASHION DESIGN ONLINE- LAURA VOLPINTESTA, FASHION ILLUSTRATION TRIBE

 Ankara fashion prints

-I’m also including an example of the illustration without a filter on it… the image at the top has an instagram filter on it that I thought gave a cool after-effect.
+I’m also including an example of the illustration below without a filter on it… the image at the top has an instagram filter on it that I thought gave a cool after-effect so I used it for fun.

 Leave a Comment